Table of Contents

-Python is a programming language created about 30 years by Guido van Rossum, a Dutch programmer.
-Today, it is one of the most popular programming languages around the world that can be used to build almost anything.
-If you’ve decided to add programming as a new skill in your toolbox, or even if you’re only toying with this idea, continue reading below for the top five reasons why you should consider learning to code using Python.
+Python is a programming language created about 30 years ago by Guido van Rossum, a Dutch programmer.
+Today, it is one of the most popular programming languages around the world which can be used to build almost anything.
+If you’ve decided to add programming as a new skill to your toolbox, or even if you’re only toying with the idea, continue reading below for the top five reasons why you should consider learning to code using Python.

-First, a disclaimer: Anyone who’s tried learning programming will tell you that easy is definitely not the best word to describe the learning process.
-However, if you are a beginner learning to program for the first time, Python language is by far the easiest to start with.
+First, here's a quick disclaimer: Anyone who’s tried learning to program will tell you that easy is definitely not the best word to describe the learning process.
+However, if you are a beginner learning to program for the first time, the Python language is by far the easiest to start with.
 Its creator, Rossum, had prior experience developing ABC, which was a much more difficult language to use.
 When designing Python, Rossum envisioned a simple scripting language that is much more intuitive and easy to use than all the other existing programming languages.

-Based on a review published by Stack Overflow, a platform for developers to learn and share their knowledge, Python has been the fastest growing programming language in higher-income countries in recent years.
-These countries include the U.S., U.K., Canada, and Germany where it had the highest growth in popularity.
-In other countries, such as India, China and Brazil it has also grown in popularity, albeit not as fast.
+Based on a review published by Stack Overflow, a platform for developers to learn and share their knowledge, Python has been the fastest-growing programming language in higher-income countries in recent years.
+These countries include the USA, UK, Canada, and Germany where it had the highest growth in popularity.
+In other countries, such as India, China, and Brazil, it has also grown in popularity, albeit not as fast.

-One reason for the high salaries is because many of the tech giants in Silicon Valley such as Google, Youtube, NASA, Instagram, and Reddit all use Python in some capacity.
-As a result, they are always looking to hire more developers who understand it and are willing to pay high wages for their skills.
+One reason for the high salaries is because many of the tech giants in Silicon Valley such as Google, YouTube, NASA, Instagram, and Reddit all use Python in some capacity.
+As a result, they are always looking to hire more developers who understand it, and they are willing to pay high wages for their skills.
 What’s more, if you are a knowledge worker, even one whose job is not building software, your salary could still get a boost as you obtain coding skills.